Check THE BASICS for using Name It Iron On Labels:

 Our NAME IT iron on labels only need enough heat to activate the special glue.

 1. Heat your iron to the cotton setting.
-No steam. * Not suitable for auto irons.
+No steam.
+Switch to Dry. * Some auto irons are not suitable.
 See below.

 2. Iron the area of material where the label will go, to heat it up.

-3 Place your label onto your garment and iron DIRECTLY on top of the label firmly for a second.
+3 Place your label onto your garment and iron DIRECTLY on top of the label firmly for a second where you can.
 LIFT your iron.
 Then, re-iron over the top, moving the iron around, for several more seconds (depending on the thickness of the material, as the thicker the material, the longer to iron) and push into the corners.

 TIPS for delicate materials and the use of baking paper